swedneck/rofi-mpd/README.md

+This is a fork of rofi-mpd that adds a menu to select mode when no mode flag is given.

 # ROFI-MPD
 Rofi-mpd aims to provide a fast, keyboard-driven way to interact with the music play daemon.
 It uses rofi to list artists, albums etc. It does not intend to provide a full replacement for graphical mpd-clients.